Governor's Council on Financial Literacy & Capability

 Financial Literacy in Education

-Milwaukee Public Schools - DFI in conjunction with the Department of Public Instruction (DPI) helped revise the Wisconsin Standards for Personal Financial Literacy (PFL) and administered the Financial Literacy Innovation Grant program, which helped educators adopt and implement the new PFL standards in classrooms across Wisconsin.
+Milwaukee Public Schools Example - DFI in conjunction with the Department of Public Instruction (DPI) helped revise the Wisconsin Standards for Personal Financial Literacy (PFL)--a national model--and administered the Financial Literacy Innovation Grant program, which helped educators adopt and implement the new PFL standards in classrooms across Wisconsin.
 Due in part to this program and in collaboration with SecureFutures, Next Gen Personal Finance, and DPI, Milwaukee Public Schools (MPS) adopted a one-semester personal finance course graduation requirement in April 2021.
-This makes MPS one of only 12 urban school districts in the country to put this requirement in place without a state policy.
-This historic decision guarantees all MPS students will receive financial education.
+At the time this made MPS one of only 12 urban school districts in the country to put this requirement in place without a state policy.

 Learn more about financial literacy in education.